ryanido/ryanido/README.md

 - 🔭 I’m currently working on **a new and improved Portfolio Website!**

-- 🌱 I’m currently learning **IOS App Development**
+- 🌱 I’m currently learning **to get better at full-stack development**

-- 👯 I’m looking to collaborate on [musaic](https://github.com/ryanido/musaic)

-- 👨‍💻 Most of my projects are available at [https://ryanido.github.io/Portfolio/](https://ryanido.github.io/Portfolio/)

-- 💬 Ask me about **reactjs & css**

 - 📫 How to reach me **ryanidowu@gmail.com**